 - small works such as improving insulation or repairing boilers

-- emergency temporary heating.
+- free emergency temporary heating and cooking appliances

-- Installation of replacement boilers, central heating systems or home insulation is also possible subject to eligibility and limited availability.
+- installation of replacement boilers, central heating systems or home insulation is also possible subject to eligibility and limited availability.

 Who can apply

 For a free Warm Home Check visit you need to:

 1) Own your own property or rent it privately in East Sussex

 a) be on a low income and be:

 - either living with a long term health condition

 b) be receiving one of the following benefits: